 Kyoto Itinerary Day 2: Arashiyama Bamboo Grove, Golden Pavilion and Fushimi-Inari-Taisha Shrine

-The second day of our 2-day Kyoto itinerary starts at the sublime Arashiyama Bamboo Grove, before moving on to Kinkaku-ji, also known as the Golden Pavilion, and the iconic Fushimi-Inari-Taisha Shrine.
+The second day of our 2-day Kyoto itinerary starts at the sublime Arashiyama Bamboo Grove, before moving on to Kinkaku-ji, also known as the Golden Pavilion, and the Fushimi-Inari-Taisha Shrine, one of Japan’s iconic sights.
 Your day ends in the bars and restaurants of the evocative Pontocho Alley.

 Compared with day one of this itinerary, there is less walking involved, But as these attractions are scattered across Kyoto, you will need to rely more on public transport or taxis to get around and to factor in travel time.